John Barney

 John Barney (January 18, 1785 – January 26, 1857) was a U.S. Congressman from the fifth district of Maryland, serving from 1825 to 1829.
 He was the son of Commodore Joshua Barney, a hero of the Revolution and the War of 1812.

+Early life

+John Barney was born on January 18, 1785, in Baltimore, Maryland.

+Career

-Born in Baltimore, Maryland, Barney was appointed a captain and assistant district quartermaster general in the United States Army on August 15, 1814, and served until June 15, 1815, when he was honorably discharged.
-He was an unsuccessful candidate for election in 1822 to the Eighteenth Congress, but was elected to the Nineteenth and Twentieth Congresses, serving from March 4, 1825, to March 3, 1829.
-He was an unsuccessful candidate for re-election in 1828 to the Twenty-first Congress, and engaged in literary pursuits until his death in Washington, D.C.
-He is interred in Green Mount Cemetery in Baltimore.
+Barney was appointed a captain and assistant district quartermaster general in the United States Army on August 15, 1814, and served until June 15, 1815, when he was honorably discharged.

+Barney was a member of the National Republican Party.
+He was an unsuccessful candidate for election in 1822 to the United States House of Representatives from Maryland.
+He was elected to the Nineteenth and Twentieth Congresses, serving from March 4, 1825, to March 3, 1829.
+He was an unsuccessful candidate for re-election in 1828 to the Twenty-first Congress.

+Barney engaged in literary pursuits until his death.
+He wrote "Anecdotes of Remarkable Public Men".

+Personal life

+Barney died of pneumonia on January 26, 1857, at his "The Portico" home in Washington, D.C.
+He was buried in Green Mount Cemetery in Baltimore.